Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 #>  and subsample = 1.
 ```

 This example illustrates that no significant spatial prediction models (with an R-square exceeding 10%) can be fitted using these data.
 It is very common in soil mapping projects for models to explain only low amounts of the total variation, resulting in large average errors of prediction and/or wide prediction intervals.
-This can occur because of high measurement errors, and/or because there are missing covariates, but it coud also happen because the natural complexity of soils in the area is simply high.
+This can occur because of high measurement errors, and/or because there are missing covariates, but it could also happen because the natural complexity of soils in the area is simply high.

 Note that the absolute values of our predictions of OCS are somewhat different than those produced by the [geospt package](https://cran.r-project.org/package=geospt) authors, although the main patterns are comparable.